Tahir Aslam Gora: Early and personal life

 He was born in September 1963 in Lahore, Pakistan.
 He is married to Haleema Sadia and the two have launched TAG TV, a United States and Canada based news channel.

 Politics

-Tahir Gora ran for Federal elections in the Mississauga-Malton riding and received 0.7% of the vote.
+Tahir Gora ran for federal elections in the Mississauga-Malton riding and received 0.7% of the vote.

 Accolades and legacy

-He is recipient of the Queen Diamond Jubilee Medal for his services in Canada.
+He is recipient of the Queen Elizabeth II Diamond Jubilee Medal for his services in Canada.
 He is the founder of Canadian Thinkers Forum, the Progressive Muslims Institute Canada and Muslim Committee Against Antisemitism.

 Books

-Two novels, three collections of short stories and two collections of poems in Urdu have been published, and translated into Hindi, Russian and Uzbek languages.
+Four novels, three collections of short stories and two collections of poems in Urdu and Hindi have been published, and translated into Russian and Uzbek languages.

 Translations

 Gora is responsible for the Urdu translation of Irshad Manji’s book “The Trouble with Islam Today”.
 He is also involved in the translation of the writings of Daniel Pipes and Samia Labidi into the Urdu language.